 The Herrenhausen Conference seeks to bridge the various gaps between disciplines, scholarship and practice as well as the national, international and global spheres of analysis.
 It actively involves early career scholars and established academics with leading members from the field of international action in the debate on the past, present, and future of global humanitarian governance.

 "Governing Humanitarianism - Past, Present and Future" is part of the Herrenhausen Conference Series initiated by the Volkswagen Foundation.

 Organizers: University of Oxford, University of Exeter, University of Cologne, Leibniz-Institute of European History Mainz, Volkswagen Foundation

 "Governing Humanitarianism - Past, Present and Future"

 Six thematic parts structure the conference, each crucial for our understanding of the governance of humanitarianism, its past, present and future with regard to global equity and social justice.
 The panels will be inter/cross-disciplinary to promote conversation between different fields as well as practitioners/academics.

-The program is currently being revised and can be found in the column on the right in a timely manner.
+The program can be found in the column on the right in early 2022.

 The conference language is English.